smutasim/Planet_Water_Cvg/README.md

 This represents the volume of water needed to cover x% of the surface, and how much that is relative to Earth's oceans.
 This computation is an estimate based on each point's surface area and "depth".
 The surface area is scaled with latitude (higher latitude bins have a lower surface area than those at the equator).

+This project includes data from (https://github.com/ahstat/topography) licensed under the Apache License 2.0.
+This project was assisted by LLM code generation.